astropy/astropy-APEs/APE6.rst

 Abstract
 --------

+Data tables in astronomical analysis frequently contain additional metadata beyond just the column names and data values.
+Common attributes include the numerical data type, the physical unit, and a longer textual description of the column content.
+These attributes can be reprented in binary formats such as FITS, but the available options for a text-only format are inadequate.

-APE6 is primarily a specification of a new standard for the interchange of tabular data in a text-only format.
-The proposed format handles the key issue of serializing column specifications and table metadata by using a YAML-encoded data structure.
+APE6 proposes to fill this void by specification of a standard for the interchange of tabular data in a text-only format.
+The format handles the key issue of serializing column specifications and table metadata by using a YAML-encoded data structure.
 The actual tabular data are stored in a standard character separated values (CSV) format, giving compatibility with a wide variety of